giuseppeceravolo/giuseppeceravolo.github.io/_posts/2019-07-13-real-talk-with-data-scientist.md

 What I mean is that any Data Scientist can produce thousands of fancy models in a matter of days.

-They key and most-rewarding component of a Data Scientist job is
+The key and most-rewarding component of a Data Scientist job is

 >To know how to engineer features and implement the (only one) model into your company's pipeline to deliver value

 I hope it all makes sense to you.
-Please feel free to contact me - I'd love to have a talk with you!
+Please feel free to reach out to me - I'd love to have a talk with you!

 ~Giuseppe